A Clear and Present Danger: The Wild West of the Web, the First Amendment, and Saving the News2021-08-31T14:50:13-07:00

 Today, the platforms that dominate the internet have the power to determine whose voice is heard.
 Facebook, Google, and a handful of other social media platforms enjoy huge profits from content that they do not pay for.
 As Internet platforms draw attention, profit from ads and uncompensated posts, the news industry—the public’s primary generator of reliable information— has experienced decades of decline and hundreds of local communities have no coverage of local politics, health, police, or corruption.
 The Constitution mentions and protects only one private industry: the press—and at this moment, local, regional and even national news media are on the ropes or dying.

-In her forthcoming book, Saving the News, Prof. Martha Minow of Harvard Law School addresses this ongoing crisis and argues for the necessity of vigorous government regulation, along with innovative policies designed to rescue news we can trust from extinction.
-For this special online event, Minow will be joined by Dean of Berkeley Law Erwin Chemerinsky—a renowned legal scholar who has argued First Amendment cases before the US Supreme Court—for a conversation exploring what role—if any—government regulation and action can, and should, play in taming the forces that now threaten the very existence of a free press and our democracy.
-Veteran reporter/producer and Berkeley emeritus professor Lowell Bergman will moderate the discussion, adding his own perspective on the history of the regulation of electronic media.
+In her book, Saving the News, Prof. Martha Minow of Harvard Law School addresses this ongoing crisis and argues for the necessity of vigorous government regulation, along with innovative policies designed to rescue news we can trust from extinction.
+For this special online event, Minow was joined by Dean of Berkeley Law Erwin Chemerinsky—a renowned legal scholar who has argued First Amendment cases before the US Supreme Court—for a conversation exploring what role—if any—government regulation and action can, and should, play in taming the forces that now threaten the very existence of a free press and our democracy.
+Veteran reporter/producer and Berkeley emeritus professor Lowell Bergman moderated the discussion, adding his own perspective on the history of the regulation of electronic media.

 Martha Minow is the 300th Anniversary University Professor at Harvard University, where she has taught at Harvard Law School since 1981 and served as dean from 2009–17.
 Her courses include advanced constitutional law; fairness and privacy; family law; international criminal justice; law and education; and law, justice, and design.
 An expert in human rights, constitutional law, and advocacy for members of racial and religious minorities and for women, children, and persons with disabilities, Minow also writes and teaches about media policy, privatization, technology and ethics, military justice, and ethnic and religious conflict.